Flag of Singapore

-The flag of Singapore (Note: Malay: Bendera Singapura, Singaporean Mandarin: 新加坡国旗 (Simplified); 新加坡國旗 (Traditional), Tamil: சிங்கப்பூர் கொடி) was adopted in 1959, the year Singapore became self-governing within the British Empire.
+The flag of Singapore was adopted in 1959, the year Singapore became self-governing within the British Empire.
 Designed by a government committee led by deputy prime minister Toh Chin Chye, it remained as the national flag upon the country's independence from Malaysia on 9 August 1965.
 The design is a horizontal bicolour of red above white, overlaid in the canton (upper hoist quarter) by a white crescent moon facing a pentagon of five small white five-pointed stars.
 The elements of the flag denote a young nation on the ascendant, universal brotherhood and equality, and national ideals.

 Vessels at sea do not use the national flag as an ensign.
 Merchant vessels and pleasure craft fly a civil ensign of red charged in white with a variant of the crescent and stars emblem in the centre.
 Non-military government vessels such as coast guard ships fly a state ensign of blue with the national flag in the canton, charged with an eight-pointed red and white compass rose in the lower fly.
 Naval ships patrol a naval ensign similar to the state ensign, but in white with a red compass rose emblem.

 The usage and exhibition of the national flag in Singapore are regulated by the rules set forth in the National Symbols Act.
 Under the Act, which took effect on 1 August 2023 and superseded the former Singapore Arms and Flag and National Anthem Act, private citizens may include the flag in designs for other objects, and the national flag or its image can be used on attire above the torso for non-commercial purposes year-round as long as it is not done in a disrespectful manner.
 Regulations are relaxed during National Day celebrations from 1 July to 30 September.